Kentucky Bankruptcy Lawyers

 Where Bankruptcy Proceedings in Kentucky Happen

 There are two federal bankruptcy courts in Kentucky:

 Court Locations: Ashland, London, Covington, Frankfort, Lexington, Pikeville

 A Kentucky bankruptcy lawyer at Bunch & Brock has spent a lot of time in these courthouses and is familiar with the judges, clerks and staff.
 It can be intimidating to walk into a courthouse by yourself and try to find the forms, documents and information you need to begin the bankruptcy process.
 Let one of our attorneys do this for you and spare you unneeded stress and uncertainty.

-You can call a Kentucky bankruptcy lawyer at 859-759-4681 for a free initial consultation about your case.
+You can call a Kentucky bankruptcy lawyer at 859-759-4681 for an initial consultation about your case.

 A Kentucky Bankruptcy Attorney Can Explain the Kentucky Median Income